taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 store.dispatch(doAddTodo('0', 'learn redux'));
 ~~~~~~~~

 Action creators return a plain action.
 Once again, it is not mandatory to use them, but it adds convenience and makes your code more readable in the long run.
-In addition, you can test action creators independetly as functions.
+In addition, you can test action creators independently as functions.
 Last but not least, these action creators stay reusable because they are functions.

 ### Optional Payload